 Instalment loans are also known as term loans.
 These cash flow loans allow the borrower to receive money that is paid back in regular instalments.
 Interest is charged during the entire duration of the loan.
 These loans are paid back on a monthly basis.
 The loan repayment involves paying a portion of the borrowed amount (principal) and the fee based on a percentage of your remaining principal (interest).

 Small business owners can avail instalment loans to use it for multiple business requirements like short-term cash flow and long term business plans.
 Instalment loans can be used to for working capital, inventory purchases, business expansion and acquisition and debt refinancing.

-A slight con to instalment loans is that the risk associated with them are much higher.
+Perhaps the only issue with instalment loans is that the risk associated with them is higher.
 Therefore, such cash flow loans are not recommended for companies that are just starting out.

 Short Term Loans:

 This cash flow loan is one of the most popular types of loans used by small businesses.
 It is a lump sum of money given to a borrower and paid back in frequent, shorter period of instalments in a short period of time.
 Short term loans do not have an interest rate, it uses a factor rate instead.
 A factor rate or a ‘buy rate’ are used to calculate fees for borrowing.

 Short term loans are very similar to traditional business loans, but with shorter repayment schedules.